contiamo/operational-ui/src/Select/README.md

 ;<ComponentWithSelect />
 ```

-### With maxOptions param
+### With `maxOptions` param

-If you have a huge list from the backend, you can limit the number of options displayed to avoid rendering performance issues.
+If you have a huge list from a backend, you can limit the number of options displayed to avoid rendering performance issues.

 Just add `maxOptions=` and it's done.
 Please note that without the `filterable` option enabled, some options can't be selected.